Heat clinch playoff spot with 129-121 victory over Celtics

 TIP-INS

-Celtics: Coach Brad Stevens said Brown had already left Boston and will have the procedure later this week.
-“You feel for Jaylen, he had a great year,” Stevens said.
-“He’s such an important part of us as we move forward.” … C Robert Williams III missed the game with left foot turf toe. … Stevens was whistled for a technical in the second quarter.
+Celtics: Stevens said Brown had already left Boston and will have the procedure later this week. ''You feel for Jaylen, he had a great year,'' Stevens said. ''He's such an important part of us as we move forward.'' .
+C Robert Williams III missed the game with left foot turf toe. .
+Stevens was whistled for a technical in the second quarter.

 EARLY INJURY SCARE